 This is a maniacal focus on getting email submissions and phone numbers (leads) to follow up with on the Digital Marketing Institute website.
 Their exit intent pop-up is unique in that it asks directly for something.
 Keep in mind: That this method may not work for all brands.
 However, if their customers are willing to provide the information, that is sufficient reason to collect it.

 16. The Sill

 Why does this pop-up work?
 This example is consistent with The Sill’s brand and products, as evidenced by the image of healthy plants and the offer to get the dirt.
-Along with a discount offering.
+Along with a discount offer.

-Why do pop-ups like this work so well? the heart on the envelope and other design details make this example feel like a pleasant surprise.
+Why do pop-ups like this work so well?
+The heart on the envelope and other design details make this example feel like a pleasant surprise.
 The design stands out on the page without being distracting.

 This pop-up is effective because it makes a strong point that you can’t overlook.
 Not just once, but every time you place an order, you’ll get free shipping.
 For online shoppers, free shipping is a valuable benefit.
 However, until it’s time to check out, you usually don’t see anything about shipping.
 As a result, sharing it in a pop-up is a good idea.

 Exit intent pop-ups are a simple but effective lead generation and marketing strategy.
 You’ll be able to keep more readers on your website and increase conversions and revenue once you implement them.

 If you’d like more advice on improving your website and capturing leads, contact us today to find out how we can help you grow your business.